 Agree or not, every one of us has a unique way to conceptualize everything.
 Each of our thoughts are discrete and for them to put themselves out of their self-oriented mode and jump into the shoes of others is a bit too much to expect.
 Just take this for granted that most of them will be too self-absorbed to be able to truly and completely empathize with you.

 2. Stop expecting others to agree with you.

 Always remember, if you fail in life the faces that you see smiling with you now will suddenly disappear.
 So, stop leaving up to the expectations and standards of others.
-This way, you end up bending yourself beyond your capacity just to win their approval and at the end, these very people will never ever live up to your expectations.
+This way, you end up bending yourself beyond your capacity just to win their approval and in the end, these very people will never ever live up to your expectations.

 The truth is, it is not possible to agree with others all the time.

 A person’s mindset, concepts, and ideas are dynamic and consistently undergo changes throughout their life.
 Some of us have conflicting ideas within ourselves and here you are, wishing them to agree with you, a separate individual with a different mindset?

 The more you accept yourself and approve yourself of every decision you have taken in life and be a positive boost for yourself, you will stop expecting others to agree and approve of you of every single thing in your life.
 Ultimately, it’s your life.
 How you want to live, should be your call.